 In retrospect, I should have done a more systematic job of convincing the maids about my mother’s medical problem, possible using graphic representations of the brain and videos.
-But even today, material in local languages is not easy to get, and this was back in 2002-2004…
+But even today, material in Indian languages is not easy to get, and this long ago.

-Then, in 2004, we moved from Delhi to Bangalore, and I was able to set up a care environment geared to what my mother and her attendant would need.
+Things improved after we set up a care environment geared to what my mother and her attendant would need.
 I switched to a full-time, allegedly trained attendant, using an apartment that had nothing that could be stolen so that the attendant would not get tense if accused of theft.
 I used agencies that specialized in geriatric care to get these attendants, and made sure the agency heads understood that my mother had dementia.

 There is, however, a difference between academically understanding dementia and understanding dementia behaviour when bearing the brunt of it.

 Regardless of how much I explained the possible behaviour problems of my mother to the attendants I employed, they could not stop their attempts to argue/ explain/ show frustration when my mother showed any agitation or confusion.
 Every time I said the problem was medical, the attendant told me that she had dealt with such grandmothers in the past and recognized meanness and lies when she saw it.
 At the time I was explaining the job, every attendant would agree to not argue with my mother, but as soon as my mother got agitated and accused them of withholding food or some such thing, they’d begin defending themselves, and my mother would start saying, will you believe me or this girl?